 Both the National Archives of Ireland and the National Library of Ireland offer year-round free Genealogy Services to personal visitors on a first-come, first-served basis ie no appointments.
 Details are on each of the websites.

 The 'Head Offices' of each of the main religious groups may also be able to help you.

-For more specific research information on each of the main religious groups in Ireland, see the Quick Links/Related Pages box in the right-hand column.
+For more specific research information on each of the main religious groups in Ireland, see the Quick Links/Related Pages.

 For more specific research information on each of the main religious groups in Ireland, see the Quick Links/Related Pages box below.